Alejogb1/job-board/blog-data/can-grouping-dags-by-idparams-streamline-airflow.md

 id: "can-grouping-dags-by-idparams-streamline-airflow"
 ---

-Okay, let’s unpack the idea of grouping directed acyclic graphs (DAGs) by ID or parameters within Apache Airflow.
+, let’s unpack the idea of grouping directed acyclic graphs (DAGs) by ID or parameters within Apache Airflow.
 It's a topic I’ve grappled with quite a bit in past projects, especially when managing large-scale data pipelines.
 I remember one specific situation where we had hundreds of similar DAGs, each differing only slightly in configuration – a classic case of repetition causing chaos.
 We were essentially using Airflow to orchestrate ETL processes for various departments, and each department had its own dataset with slightly different processing needs.
 It became a maintenance nightmare, particularly when we needed to adjust the core logic.
 We were essentially copy-pasting DAGs and then tweaking them, which, of course, led to inconsistencies and increased the potential for human error.

 So, can grouping DAGs streamline things?
 Absolutely.
 The key here lies in understanding how Airflow parses and manages DAGs and leveraging that understanding to our advantage.
 The core issue isn't necessarily the sheer volume of DAG files; it’s the management, maintainability, and extensibility they entail.
 Using IDs or parameters to create dynamic DAGs can address all of these points, but it has to be implemented carefully.